chrisnorman7/cooking_classes/src/introduction.md

 - [Week 3](week_3/week_3.md) Will take you on a world tour of different foods.
 - [Week 4](week_4/week_4.md) will have you making puddings like a pro.

+Each section represents a 4-week block, where each week is a different recipe.

+The final recipe of each block is something a little different, using different equipment, or just being a bit of fun.

+Remember: You don't need to make every recipe if you don't want to, and very few of the ingredients can't be replaced.

 ## Afterword

 The most important thing here is to have fun.
 The preparation, cooking and consumption of food is a huge part of cultures all over the world, and it's a part that blind and partially sighted people are more than capable of joining in with.